 Review: John Fullbright, Whelans 6/09/14

-“I don’t know what is the joke, and what is sentimental”, quips John Fullbright as he launches into Blameless, a song that began life as a parody of country music before getting the better of its maker and forcing him to surrender to its sentimentalism.
-The fulsomeness of his live show reviews had travelled well ahead of the singer-songwriter across the Atlantic ensuring standing room only tonight in Whelans for the first of two Irish dates.
+“I don’t know what is the joke, and what is sentimental”, quips John Fullbright as he launches into Blameless, a song that began life as a parody of country music before getting the better of its maker forcing him to surrender to its sentimentalism.
+Word of resounding thumbs up to Fullbright’s live shows had travelled well ahead of him across the Atlantic ensuring standing room only tonight in Whelans for the first of two Irish dates.

 Strays into his debut album From the Ground Up reveal the more character laden side of his oeuvre.
-He is unafraid to follow through on murderous intent as he finally kills off the ‘Fat Man’ that haunts his sleep (“I slept better after I wrote that”); and is not beyond inhabiting the songwriter role from God’s perspective in Gawd Above (“Because I’m a total narcissist”).
-But it is exposure of own undressed heart in Songs when plaintive voice meets plain speak with stunning effect.
+Someone unafraid to follow through on murderous intent as he finally kills off the eponymous ‘Fat Man’ who haunts his sleep (“I slept better after I wrote that”); and not beyond inhabiting the songwriter role from God’s perspective in Gawd Above (“Because I’m a total narcissist”).
+But it’s exposure of own undressed heart in Songs when plaintive voice meets plain speak with stunning effect.
 The She in She Knows knows a thing or two about him.
-Like how “he’s scared of the dark” and will “bleed on command…She knows a thing or two about rain”.
-It competes with When You’re Here for the intensity of audience attention.
+Like how he’s scared of the dark and will “bleed on command…She knows a thing or two about rain”.

 Returning for a brief encore with a requested rendition of Jericho, Fullbright quietly takes his leave casting little doubt among those gathered that he knows a thing or two about pain.